perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-jonathan-worthington.md

 [Parrot](http://www.parrot.org/) project, which was a little more concrete.
 I wrote a couple of patches to improve Windows support.

-I did more bits with Parrot over the following yearsâmostly on the bytecode format and some object orientation bits.
+I did more bits with Parrot over the following years—mostly on the bytecode format and some object orientation bits.
 I didn't really get involved with the Perl 6 compiler itself until 2007.
 That summer, I went to OSCON, drank a few beers and then told Larry Wall, of all people,